tjj9020/kinable/PROJECT_PLAN.md

                 * Performance: `latency`, `timestamp`, `region`
             *   `BaseAIModelProvider` abstract class with shared functionality [COMPLETED - Refined canFulfill and rate limiting]
             *   `OpenAIModelProvider` concrete implementation (initial provider).
 [COMPLETED - Uses real OpenAI SDK internally if no client injected, robust error handling, and rate limiting]
-            *   `ConfigurationService` for managing provider configurations. **Note**: Current implementation uses in-memory default config.
+            *   `ConfigurationService` for managing provider configurations.
+[COMPLETED - Uses real DynamoDB for fetching and caching configurations]
             *   **COMPLETED**: `OpenAIModelProvider` uses the actual OpenAI SDK for its internal client when one is not injected.
 (Unit tests for the provider's logic surrounding the SDK use an injected mock client, which is best practice).
-            *   **Pending Task**: Update `ConfigurationService` to fetch configuration from the actual `ProviderConfiguration` DynamoDB table and cache it.
+            *   **COMPLETED**: Update `ConfigurationService` to fetch configuration from the actual `ProviderConfiguration` DynamoDB table and cache it.
             *   **COMPLETED**: API keys for OpenAI are securely retrieved from AWS Secrets Manager by the `OpenAIModelProvider`.
-            *   **Pending Task**: Implement and run integration tests for `ConfigurationService` (real DynamoDB interaction).
+            *   **COMPLETED**: Implement and run integration tests for `ConfigurationService` (real DynamoDB interaction).
 Unit tests for `OpenAIModelProvider`'s internal logic and key fetching are complete.
 Full E2E tests involving live OpenAI API calls are part of Step 2.1.1.
             *   `AIModelRouter` for future provider selection with:
                 * Simple initial implementation focused on a single provider
                 * Design for future capabilities including failover, cost optimization, feature matching